BarnaTB/StackOverflow-lite/README.md

 `git clone https://github.com/BarnaTB/StackOverflow-lite.git`

-* Switch to the ft-api branch

-`git checkout ft-api`

 * Change directory to the cloned folder using the following command for Windows, Linux and MacOS

 `cd StackOverflow-lite`

+* Switch to the ch-test-endpoints branch

+`git checkout ch-test-endpoints`

 * If you do not have a virtual environment installed run the following command, else follow the next steps.